digao-dalpiaz/DzListHeader/readme.md

 ```
 function AddItem(const Ar: TArray<String>): Integer
 ```
 This function helps you to add item to ListBox, automatically separating array strings with tab character.
 You should use this function only when you are storing data into ListBox using tabbed delimiter method.
-Usually you will want to use this along with the TabbedText property, so you don't need to write OnDrawItem.
+Usually you will want to use this along with the AutoDrawTabbedText property, so you don't need to write OnDrawItem.

 ```
 function GetItemArray(Index: Integer): TArray<String>